 Paragraph 14(e) requires that the results of the review procedures be documented.
 We believe some auditors may view "the results of the review procedures" to be whether issuance of the auditor's report is approved.
-If this interpretation is correct, this requirement is redundant with paragraph 14(f), which requires documentation of whether the engagement quality reviewer provided concurring approval of issuance.
-We believe others may view "the results of the review procedures" to denote a detailed record of considerations made by the engagement quality reviewer, questions asked of the engagement team (e.g., review notes) with documentation of the engagement team's responses, etc. The latter interpretation would result in an effort substantially incremental to practice under the Board's interim standard and the need for a significant increase in engagement quality reviewer resources, with minimal benefit.
-We recommend that the Board eliminate paragraph 14(e) to avoid confusion and unnecessary effort.
+If this interpretation is correct, this requirement is redundant with paragraph 14(f) which requires documentation of whether the engagement quality reviewer provided concurring approval of issuance.
+We believe other auditors may view "the results of the review procedures" to denote a record of considerations made by the engagement quality reviewer, questions asked of the engagement team (e.g., review notes) with documentation of the engagement team's responses, etc. The latter meaning would result in an effort substantially incremental to practice under the Board's interim standard and the need for a significant increase in engagement quality reviewer resources, with minimal benefit.
+We recommend that the Board eliminate paragraph 14(e) because it is redundant with paragraph 14(f).